alphastand27/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2 - The cat /etc/passwd script displays the content of the /etc/passwd.

 3 - The cat /etc/passwd /etc/hosts script displays the contents of two files.

+4 - THe tail < /etc/passwd script displays the last lines of the /etc/passwd.